-Example: Monosyllabic, Inc. incurs \$2,000 in meal expenses during 2021 and deducts the entire \$2,000 in computing its 2021 federal taxable income.
-The meal expenses would have qualified for only a 50% limitation under pre-2021 IRC \S 274.
+Example.
+Monosyllabic, Inc. incurs \$2,000 in meal expenses during 2022 and deducts the entire \$2,000 in computing its 2022 federal taxable income.
+The meal expenses would have qualified for only a 50% limitation under pre-2021 IRC § 274.
 Monosyllabic, Inc. is required to add back \$1,000.

-Indiana Lottery Winnings Annuity Deduction (3-digit code: 629) Proceeds from a winning Hoosier Lottery ticket from a lottery held prior to July 1, 2002, may be deducted from Indiana adjusted held prior to July 1, 2002, may be deducted from Indiana adjusted gross income.
+Indiana Lottery Winnings Annuity Deduction (3-digit code: 629)

+Proceeds from a winning Hoosier Lottery ticket from a lottery held prior to July 1, 2002, may be deducted from Indiana adjusted gross income.
 Entities that have purchased Hoosier Lottery prizes from a winning ticket holder for valuable consideration are not eligible for this deduction.